-This is a dwarf variety, and ‘Alida’ is a sport of ‘Harmony’.
+This dwarf variety, ‘Alida’ is a sport of ‘Harmony’.
 It has attractive intense pale to deep blue flowers with ‘lemon yellow’, blue and white markings on the falls.

 This is a true bulb, a miniature iris that will flower from mid winter to spring depending on the climate.